 - “T” scale, Line of Tangents. used to determine the sight line and resultant angles of compound angles.
 This is useful in chair construction where the legs have rake and splay.

 These sectors are made of black anodized aluminum scales with brass hinges.
 The markings are laser engraved on and are bright and easy to read.
 Overall length is about 13 inches.
 Each comes with a spanner wrench to adjust the hinge stiffness as needed.
 There is a 26 page instruction booklet included with each sector.
 Note: Dividers are not included with the sector.

 Price is $195 plus shipping.
 They can be purchased here.

-In the future, we hope to add some video media here to show these tools in use.
+Below are several videos showing how each scale on the sector is used.
 They are really quite easy and intuitive to learn to use, and eliminate many chances for error since no calculations need to be done longhand.